icgrp/bert/docs/tutorials/huffman/huffman.md

 ![Setting Debug Target Setup Options](../../images/huffmandebugconfigurations.png)

 In addition you will have to fill in the name of the bitfile to use.
 You do this by clicking the Browse Button.
-You want to select fhile file `WORK/top.bit`.
+You want to select the file `WORK/top.bit`.
 Once you have done so, click Apply and then Close.
 At this point you have a new configuration you can use when you run with or without the debugger.

 As shown below, to run, click the green circle with white triangle at the top center of the screen.
 This will run what you just created.